-As with previous BCF plans there are national metrics used to measure progress.

-7.1 Metric 1: Long term support needs of older people (aged 65 and over) met by admission to residential and nursing care homes, per 100,000 population

-We want people to be as independent as possible and to be able to live in their own home as far as is possible.

-Avoiding permanent placements in residential and nursing care homes is a good measure of delaying dependency, and the inclusion of this measure in the framework supports local health and social care services to work together to reduce avoidable admissions.
+- 7.1 As with previous BCF plans there are national metrics used to measure progress. - 7.2 Metric 1: Long term support needs of older people (aged 65 and over) met by admission to residential and nursing care homes, per 100,000 population.
+We want people to be as independent as possible and to be able to live in their own home as far as is possible. - (a) Avoiding permanent placements in residential and nursing care homes is a good measure of delaying dependency, and the inclusion of this measure in the framework supports local health and social care services to work together to reduce avoidable admissions.
 Research suggests that, where possible, people prefer to stay in their own home rather than move into residential care.
-However, it is acknowledged that for some client groups admission to residential or nursing care homes can improve their situation and will always be necessary in some situations.

-The target in Essex for 2022/23 is 430 per 100k.
-In 21/22 Essex had an actual rate of 478 per 100k so this plan is targeting an improvement.
+However, it is acknowledged that for some client groups admission to residential or nursing care homes can improve their situation and will always be necessary in some situations. - (b) The target in Essex for 2022/23 is 430 per 100k.
+In 21/22 Essex had an actual rate of 478 per 100k so this is targeting an improvement.

-7.2 Metric 2: Proportion of older people (65 and over) who were still at home 91 days after discharge from hospital into reablement/ rehabilitation services
+7.3 Metric 2: Proportion of older people (65 and over) who were still at home 91 days after discharge from hospital into reablement/ rehabilitation services

-This measures the benefit to individuals from reablement, intermediate care and rehabilitation following a hospital episode, by determining whether an individual remains living at home 91 days following discharge - the key outcome for many people using reablement services.
-It captures the joint work of social services, health staff and services commissioned by joint teams, as well as adult social care reablement.

-The target in Essex for 2022/23 is 87% - an improvement from performance 85.8% in 21/22 and a return to levels being achieved just before the pandemic.
+- (a) This measures the benefit to individuals from reablement, intermediate care and rehabilitation following a hospital episode, by determining whether an individual remains living at home 91 days following discharge - the key outcome for many people using reablement services.
+It captures the joint work of social services, health staff and services commissioned by joint teams, as well as adult social care reablement. - (b) The proposed target in Essex for 2022/23 is 87% a slight increase in average performance over the last few years and a return to performance levels just before the pandemic.

-7.3 Metric 3: Unplanned hospitalisation for chronic ambulatory care sensitive conditions
+7.4 Metric 3: Unplanned hospitalisation for chronic ambulatory care sensitive conditions

-This indicator measures the number of times people with specific long-term conditions, which should not normally require hospitalisation, are admitted to hospital in an emergency.

-The target in Essex for 2022/23 is 183 per 100k.
-This would maintain performance from 21/22
+- (a) This indicator measures the number of times people with specific long-term conditions, which should not normally require hospitalisation, are admitted to hospital in an emergency. - (b) The proposed target in Essex for 2022/23 is 183 per 100,000 population (732 cases annually).
+This would maintain performance from 21/22 which was 730.

-7.4 Metric 4: Discharge to usual place of residence
+7.5 Metric 4: Discharge to usual place of residence

-This measures the number of discharges of people over the age of 18, following an inpatient stay, that are recorded as being to a person's usual place of residence.
+- (a) This measures the number of discharges of people over the age of 18, following an inpatient stay, that are recorded as being to a person's usual place of residence.
 This is an important marker of the effective joint working of local partners and is a measure of the effectiveness of the interface between health and social care services.
-Maximising the proportion of people who return to their usual place of residence at the point of discharge enables more people to live independently at home.

-The target in Essex for 2022/23 is 93%.
-This would be an improvement on Essex average of 92.9% in 2021/22.
+Maximising the proportion of people who return to their usual place of residence at the point of discharge enables more people to live independently at home. - (b) The proposed target in Essex for 2022/23 is 93%.
+This would be an improvement on the 2021/22 figures where the Essex average was 92.9%.

-8. Other Considerations
+8. Options